Contract Disputes Lawyer Robert Klein Investigates

 Accused of Breaching an Employment Agreement?

 Many individuals go to work for rivals of their former employer; some people choose to start their own company.
 A non-compete agreement cannot prohibit you from using your own resources and ingenuity to your economic gain.
 Attorney Klein aggressively defends your right to practice your craft in a lawful business, trade or profession, even a business similar to your former company.
-Using the above example, an employer may assert that you misappropriated a confidential client list and in doing so breached the non-competition contract.
+Using the above example, an employer may assert that you misappropriated a confidential client list and in doing so breached the non-compete agreement.

-If you suspect a non-compete agreement prohibits you from making a living, or a former employee breached a non-compete agreement, contact Attorney Robert G. Klein of KLEIN for a free, no cost consultation.
+If you suspect a non-compete agreement prohibits you from making a living, or a former employee breached a non-compete agreement, contact Attorney Robert G. Klein for a free, no cost consultation.
 Call (323) 653-3900 ext.
 110, or fill out the contact form on the side of the page.